crackitty/k8s-training-ftbotr/deployments/deployment.md

 ## Important sections

+### `metadata`

-In the `metadata` section we have the deployment name and (in this case) one label called app which will be used to
+In the `metadata` section we have the deployment name and (here) one label called app which will be used to map some meaning your company has to this deployment - in this case, the `app: nginx`

+### `spec: selector`

+The selector is used to map the labels that match the pods for this deployment to manage.

+### `spec: template`

+The template section contains all the configuration required to create a pod for this deployment, as such, the labels in the metadata will match those defined in the selector.

 ### References